dundey/zetta/README.md

 To run the test:

-1. Navigate to the project directory in your terminal or command prompt.
+1. Navigate to the project directory `selenium-java` in your terminal or command prompt.

 2. Run the command `mvn test`.
 This command will compile the project and execute the test in headed mode.